shibotsu/tidengale-quartz/content/Spells and other abilities/Elements, Spells, abilities and status effects.md

 Clutch: Grasp an opponent with the arcane, slamming  them downwards, or putting pressure on their body.

 ### Foulblood
-Pestilence: Unleash a large leech pest from one's throat, which bites down and steals blood.
+Prime pest: Unleash a large leech pest from one's throat, which bites down and steals blood.
-Parasitize: Vomit out leech pests that will lach onto a target and continuously inflict poison.
+Parasitize: Vomit out leech pests that will latch onto a target and continuously inflict poison.
-Hunger: Unleash fangs from one's stomach.
+Voracity: Unleash fangs from one's stomach.
 Locust cascade: Kneel on all fours to unleash a hail of locust pests from one's back.
-Queen's syrup: Vomit out foulblood, which leaves the ground poisoned.
-Cursed blood: Flung foulblood onto the floor in a half-circle whilst jumping backwards, after which felliron spikes will rise from the blood.

 ### Starsilver
 Starsilver darts: Fling four starsilver darts.